Skip to main content

 Solution:

-This error usually occurs when the domain of the domain user is not recognized.
-Check the spelling and specify the domain by writing the username in SAM or UPN format, e.g. YourDomain\\YourDomainUser or YourDomainUser@YourDomain.com, respectively.
+This error usually occurs when the user domain is not recognized.
+Check the spelling and specify the domain by writing the username in SAM or UPN format, for example YourDomain\YourDomainUser or YourDomainUser@YourDomain.com, respectively.

 Trust relationship failed